j-paulus/grrrmin_heatmap/README.md

 # grrrmin_heatmap.py

-A python script for creating a static heatmap-like visualization in PNG-format from activity location records stored into a [GarminDB](https://github.com/tcgoetz/GarminDB), or plain FIT or GPX files (experimental support).
+A python script for creating a static heatmap-like visualization in PNG-format from activity location records stored into a [GarminDB](https://github.com/tcgoetz/GarminDB), or plain FIT, GPX, or TCX files (experimental support).

 The main difference from a point-based heatmap is that in this visualization the line segments formed between each two points are considered in the sums.
 The main difference from [dérive](https://github.com/erik/derive) is (in addition to the use of Python) that the more crowded points do not only get more opaque, but also the color is changing.